nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/bastion-host-based-ssh/index.md

 - [Assign a Floating IP](../assign-a-floating-IP.md)
 to the Bastion host instance in order to access it from outside world.

-Make a note of the floating IP you have associated to your instance.
+Make a note of the Floating IP you have associated to your instance.

 ![Floating IP](images/floating_ip.png)